Rubye Prigmore Torrey: Early life and education

 Rubye Prigmore Torrey, the last of three girls, was born in Sweetwater, Tennessee to parents Olivia Lee Mayette Prigmore and Professor C. Claiborne.
-Torrey's father passed away when she was an infant, so she was primarily raised by her mother and grandfather.
+Torrey's father died when she was an infant, so she was primarily raised by her mother and grandfather.
 Her grandfather played a very influential role in her and her sisters lives.
 From early on, he encouraged her interests in science and inspired her love of nature through his job as a farmer.

 She was encouraged to study chemistry by her high school chemistry teacher in Sweetwater.
 Her higher education began at Swift Memorial Junior College, a Presbyterian school in Rogersville, Tennessee.
 She attended the small boarding school for two years before transferring to Tennessee State University (then the Tennessee Agricultural and Industrial State University).
 In 1946, Torrey earned her Bachelor's of Science with high honors, majoring in chemistry.
 She was awarded a scholarship, allowing her to extend her studies at Tennessee State University.
 In 1948, she achieved her Master's degree—graduating with honors again.
 For her masters project, Torrey completed sponsored research concerning domestic fruits and vegetables for the Tennessee Valley Authority.

 Torrey later became the first African American female to earn a PhD in radiation-electroanalytical chemistry from Syracuse University in 1968.
 Her thesis focused on research concerning unknown material and was titled “A Mechanism for the Alpha Radiolysis of Gaseous Hydrogen Sulfide”.
 On the 50th anniversary of her graduation, her achievement was commemorated with a plaque dedication ceremony at the University of Syracuse.